thoriqadillah/moodle-qtype_essaysimilarity/README.md

 global $CFG;
 require_once($CFG->dirroot.'/question/type/essaysimilarity/nlp/stemmer/stemmer.php');

-class LANG_CODE_stemmer implements stemmer { // change the LANG_CODE with ISO 639-1 of your language, i.e en => en_stemmer
+// change the LANG with ISO 639-1 of your language, i.e en => en_stemmer
+class LANG_stemmer extends stemmer {

-  private $dictionary; // you can change the variable to match your language i.e dictionary -> kamus in indonesia
+  // you can change the variable to match your language i.e dictionary -> kamus in indonesia private $dictionary;

   // (optional) if your stemming implementation needs dictionary, then import it this way public function __construct() {